iNZightVIT/Lite/README.md

 - [Visualize]  Add inferential markups once Tom finishes updating iNZightPlots().
 - [Advanced] Nest QE and TS under "Advanced".
 - [General] Find better place for "help" button.
+- [Time Series] Alter "iNZightTS" so that it can handle datasets with the "DATE" columns in column 2+.

 Directories:
 ------------